ricoyogapradana/handbooks/php/laravel.md

 using .blade.php format

 - Setup content:
-  import or extends to using the layout or template. layout is folder and app is name of template file (app.blade.php)
+  import or extends to using the layout or template. layout is folder and app is name of template file (app.blade.php).

       @extends('layout.app')
-      start of setup of content of content
+	start  and end of setup of content of content.

 	  @section('content')

-      stop or end of setup of content
+	    //Drop your content here :)
 	  @stop

 - Showing of content:

       @yield('content') //show content of content
       @yield('footer') //show content of footer

 ---